srikat/my-custom-functionality/README.md

 # My Custom Functionality #

-A basic starting point for a custom plugin to load CSS and JS files in WordPress.
+A basic plugin to load custom CSS and JS files in WordPress.

 ## Installation ##